 - Work fast.
 After the initial dry-frying stage, the goal is to get the stir-fry completed as soon as possible so that your dry-fried food stays hot before its final toss with sauce and aromatics.

-Follow the slideshow and the recipes at the top for complete step-by-step instructions.
+Follow the recipes at the top for complete step-by-step instructions.